onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 Introduction
 ^^^^^^^^^^^^

 The following sub-clauses describe the numbered requirements for VNF Descriptor (VNFD) and PNF Descriptor (PNFD) or in other words the VNF/PNF Service Template based on the most updated draft of ETSI NFV-SOL001 standard for VNF/PNF Descriptor.
 The ETSI standard specifies a NFV specific data model using TOSCA/YAML data model constructs specified in TOSCA Simple Profile in YAML v.1.2.

 The requirements for TOSCA/CSAR based VNF/PNF package are described as well and they are based on ETSI NFV-SOL004 standard.

 References
 ^^^^^^^^^^^^^^^^^^

-  1. ETSI GS NFV-SOL001 draft v.0.10.0
+  1. ETSI GS NFV-SOL001 v.2.5.1
   2. TOSCA SIMPLE Profile in YAML v.1.2
-  3. ETSI GS NFV-SOL004 v.2.5.1
+  3. ETSI GS NFV-SOL004 v.2.6.1 + NFV CR NFVSOL(18)000746r3.

 Intended Audience
 ^^^^^^^^^^^^^^^^^^